4 min read

 • Provide all employees, contractors, interns, or anyone else with legitimate access to your systems with training about Phishing, Vishing and Ransomware attacks.

-• Develop a remote workers policy for accessing data and company systems and provide training that makes the concerns of cybersecurity very clear as well a way for employees to report concerns.
+• Develop a remote workers policy for accessing data or computer systems and provide training that makes the concerns of cybersecurity very clear as well as a way for employees to report concerns.

 • Conduct thorough background checks on employees, especially people who require access to sensitive data.